rich-junwang/rich-junwang.github.io/content/posts/tech/large_scale_pretraining/index.md

 There is experiment shows that toxicity filter could have a big impact on model performance.
 In [37], the authors proposed that instead of using a toxicity filter, inverse toxicity filtering is more helpful.
 Inverse toxicity filter removes the LEAST toxicity data from training data.

 ### Tokenizer
 Language models compute probability of any string sequence.
 How to represent the string sequence is determined by tokenizer.
 Popular options are byte pair encoding (BPE) or wordpiece.
 As the majority of models are using BPE today, here we focus on BPE based tokenizer.
-Tokenizer can impact several things in LLM training: (1) a high compression rate (tokenized token numer vs raw token number, the lower the better).
+Tokenizer can impact several things in LLM training: (1) a high compression rate (tokenized token number vs raw token number, the lower the better).
 Compression rate affects input context length and inference speed.
 (2) Vocab size.
 An appropriately sized vocabulary to ensure adequate training of each word embedding.

 As mentioned in GPT2 paper, BPE effectively interpolates between word level inputs for frequent symbol sequences and character level inputs for infrequent symbol sequences.
 Directly using greedy method to build BPE merging rules can be problematic.
 For example, word `cat` can be used in a lot of places like `cat?`, `cat!`, `cat.`.
 One way to solve this issue is to prevent BPE from generating rules across different character categories (letters, digits, puncts etc).

-As people are pivoting in-context learing/instruction learning with large models, tokenization efficiency becomes more important.
+As people are pivoting in-context learning/instruction learning with large models, tokenization efficiency becomes more important.
 The following tables from Jurassic-1 paper shows the efficiency of tokenizer on several public dataset.

 <p align="center">
     <img alt="tokenization efficiency" src="images/tokenizer.png" width="100%"/>